flub78/multitenant/doc/devops/installation.md

 ### Create the databases

-Create one database matching the credentials in each .env environement.
+Create one database matching the credentials in each .env environnement.
 For security reasons you should not use the database user name and password from the github repository.

-A typicall development environment has
+A typically development environment has

 * .env for interactive testing
 * .env.testing for unit tests